-The minimum wage increased on 1 April 2019 - are you ready?
+The minimum wage increased on 1 April 2020

-The Government has a long-declared intention to increase minimum wages and have indicated the minimum rate will rise to $18.90 on 1 April 2020 and then to $20 on 1 April 2021.
+The Government has a long-declared intention to increase minimum wages.
+The minimum rate rose to $18.90 on 1 April 2020 and will further increase to $20 on 1 April 2021.

 If you employ people on salary, expand the section below and the table will help you work out how many hours your team members can work before they hit the new minimum wage threshold from 1 April.